What is the course about?

 Course structure

 The course has three content chapters.
-Starting from the 15th of June, a new content chapter will be posted each week.
+Starting from the 1st of September 2023, a new content chapter will be posted each week.
 After becoming fully accessible, the course will remain open for studying the course materials at your own pace.

 Chapter 1: Introduction to the course